jsudiaman/TuneJar/README.md

 Here's a few reasons why TuneJar might just be the right program for you.

 - M3U playlists can be created, imported (e.g. from iTunes), and exported for use in other music players.
-- Metadata (Title, Artist, and Album) can be edited directly.
+- Metadata (title, artist, and album) can be edited directly.
 - You may customize TuneJar's appeareance to your heart's content using [CSS](https://github.com/sudiamanj/TuneJar/blob/master/src/main/resources/viewcontroller/DarkTheme.css).

 Upon pre-release, there will be a Wiki set up with more detailed information.
 Stay tuned!